vuejs/vue-router/docs/guide/essentials/dynamic-matching.md

 }
 ```

-Or, use the `beforeRouteUpdate` guard introduced in 2.2:
+Or, use the `beforeRouteUpdate` [navigation guard](../advanced/navigation-guards.html) introduced in 2.2:

 ``` js
 const User = {